Limb Preservation Program

 As a patient of the Limb Preservation Program, you receive priority access to multi-specialty care in one convenient location.
 Patients are able to undergo immediate non-invasive testing such as ankle-brachial index and lower extremity ultrasound studies during a visit.

-All patients are evaluated by a vascular provider, as well as a podiatrist, during the same initial visit.
+All patients are evaluated by a vascular provider during the same initial visit.
 From cases affecting only one limb, to more complex situations involving patients with heart disease or stroke, our specialists work as a coordinated team.

 The Limb Preservation Program is staffed by a multidisciplinary team that includes: